steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 On the other hand, the formalized process and the overall overhead for the "Classical" Architecture Review process is also often the point to be critizied mostly.
 The overall process makes a lot of overhead for smaller projects or architecture changes which have to be reviewed.
 In the paper, Maranzano et al. mention that the review preparation time may take up to 6 weeks, the review itself between 1 and 5 days.
-So, the overhead can be substantial to a company in the prototypical form.
+So, the overhead can be substantial to an organization in the prototypical form.

 In sum, the entire prototypical approach does not appear to be very agile, but there are also ways to improve the overall process.
-Nevertheless, it has the potential to balance architectural as well as company-political aspects.
+Nevertheless, it has the potential to balance architectural as well as political aspects in an organiztion.

 ## Architecture Decision Records